zack-zjc/flutter_qrcode/README.md

 This plugin is written in Kotlin.
 Therefore, you need to add Kotlin support to your project

+This plugin has permission check so no use to request permission before use

 ### IOS

 To use on iOS, you must add the the camera usage description to your Info.plist